 Paul continues his second missionary journey, moving from Philippi to Thessalonica and finally to Athens.
-In this foremost of Greek cities, Paul proclaims the gospel ("the good news about Jesus and the resurrection"), first in the local synagogue, then in the "marketplace day by day."
+In this foremost of Greek cities, Paul proclaims the gospel - "the good news about Jesus and the resurrection."
+As usual, he goes first to the local synagogue, then in the "marketplace day by day."
 The local philosophers then invite him to speak of his beliefs at the Areopagus.

 v23.
 Their religious bent has encouraged the Athenians to build at least one edifice to the God whom they may have inadvertently overlooked.
 Paul uses their admitted ignorance as an opportunity to inform them of the character of this "unknown" God.

 v24.
 Paul first defines God in Old Testament terms.
 He is the creator of the universe and the Lord of heaven and earth.
 Such a God cannot be contained in any human structure, nor represented by any human craft.
 Sophisticated Greeks would agree that the divine nature cannot be contained in even the most magnificent of buildings.

 v25.
 Neither is God dependent on his creatures; he does not need us.
 In fact, we are dependent on God for he supplies our every need.